JHunks/isfp/readme-featurelist.txt

 - registration requires to confirm email address
 - guests can bring food / volunteer to do activities
-- user control panel allows to modify all parameters in the base, which are assosiated with the user
+- user control panel allows to modify all parameters, which are assosiated with the user